PrincetonUniversity/advanced-command-line/06_awk/README.md

 intermediate in complexity.
 Simple things like searching a file or printing a column are better for `grep` or `cut` respectively.
-Generating a histogram or using one file to map/translate another are possible in awk, but before developing that solution ask yourself if python isn't a better choice.
+Generating a histogram or using one file to map/translate another are possible in awk, but before developing that solution ask yourself if python isn't a better choice so you can perform additional analyses on the results.
 If your awk spreads over more than 2 lines, start writing python!

 Said another way, if you are thinking "I just want to do x", awk is probably suitable.
-If you are thinking "awk could probably do this", you are right but spending an hour learning awk will have fewer benefits than learning about a new library or feature in a modern scripting lanugage to do the same task.
+If you are thinking "awk could probably do this", you are right but spending an hour learning awk will have fewer benefits than learning about a new library or feature in a modern scripting language to do the same task.

 Some general hints for when to use awk: